dylanrubini/dylanrubini.github.io/_pages/about.md

 ---

 ### **About Me**
-I enjoy working at the intersection of machine learning, computational science, and multiphysics.
-My current research focuses on developing  multiphysics tools accelerated by multifidelity machine learning, enabling the transition to a zero-carbon society.
+I am a mechanical and thermofluids engineer who enjoys working at the intersection of multiphysics modelling, computational science, and machine learning.
+My current research focuses on developing multiphysics modelling tools accelerated by multifidelity machine learning, which can enable the transition to a zero-carbon society.

 ### **Selected Research Projects**
 I have worked on a variety of projects, including, but not limited to: